Stability-AI/stable-audio-metrics/examples/README.md

 - `musiccaps_nosinging_no-audio.py`: run CLAP, FDopenl3 and KLpasst metrics for the musiccaps subset without singing voice (vocals) prompts.

 These final examples would allow you to compare against Stable Audio.
+- ***COMPARING w/ STABLE AUDIO*** – The pre-computed statistics and embeddings allows comparing against Stable Audio (with the exact same conditions) without the need to download the audio.
+Further, you don't need to download each datasets' text prompts since they are also available in the `load` folder.
+We do not provide any pre-computed embedding for the CLAP score, because is fast to compute.
+To compare against Stable Audio, you must set all parameters as in the examples.
+Even if your model outputs mono audio at a different sampling rate. `stable-audio-metrics` will do the resampling and mono/stereo handling to deliver a fair comparison.